TheNexusAvenger/Nexus-Embedded-Editor/README.md

 While Rojo and a lot of external editors exist on macOS and Linux, Nexus Embedded Editor is only buildable and usable under Windows.

-### Delays When Opening Scripts
-When opening scripts in Roblox Studio, there is a delay (<250ms, >100ms) between opening a script as a tab and the script opening in the external editor.
-This is a limitation of searching through and reading objects in `System.Windows.Automation`.

 ### Editor Disappears When Interacting With Studio
 When using widgets in Roblox Studio, the external editor will disappear until the Roblox Studio editor is focused by either changing the tab or